saltstack/salt-bootstrap/README.rst

 =================

 Also you are able to run and use Salt inside Docker_ container on Linux machine.
-Let's prepare Docker image with both Salt Master and Minion installed by the bootstrap script:
+Let's prepare the Docker image using provided ``Dockerfile`` to install both Salt Master and Minion with the bootstrap script:

 .. code:: console

   docker built -t local/salt-bootstrap .

-Start your new container with Salt services:
+Start your new container with Salt services up and running:

 .. code:: console